gajananan/signing-policy/sign-policy.md

-Sample script `generatio_annotation.sh` to apply signature annotations on YAML resources in a directory.
+Sample script `ocm-sign-policy.sh` to apply signature annotations on YAML resources in a directory.

 ```